 This works incredibly well for me and I've sometimes solved problems without actively thinking of them.

-My advice is to just step back, take a look at the big picture, distance yourself.
+My advice to my future self is to just step back, take a look at the big picture, distance yourself.
 Allow your brain to relax a bit.

 I've stopped beating myself up over a problem I fail to solve.
 It's human to fail at things and we will continuously fail, because we are imperfect.
 This is nothing to be ashamed of.
 To fail and to correct yourself using the data from the failure is a tremendously valuable learning experience.
 Sure, failing makes me feel inadequate and downright dumb sometimes and I tend to be mean to myself during these times, however I see it as a humbling experience that keeps me grounded and protects me from becoming an arrogant, egotistic asshole.